n-szulc/fingeRNAt/README.md

 ## Inputs

-1. `-r `: path to DNA/RNA structure
+1. `-r `: path to receptor - DNA/RNA structure
     - supported file types: pdb, mol2
     - **only 1 model** of DNA/RNA structure
          - if there are more models, you have to choose only one (e.g. manually delete remaining models)